Sales territory mapping is simple, right? You just draw some red lines on a map and you’re good to go.

 When you know the type of customers you want, and the resources required to reach them, it’s easier to set up sales territories.
 Make sure you allow room for the company to grow and look out for niche markets that your sales team could tap into.

-Once you’ve segmented your territories, it’s time to assign them to sales reps or teams.
+Once you’ve segmented your territories, it’s time to assign them to your in-house sales reps or outsourced sales team.
 As we mentioned, the traditional method is to distribute territories by region or ZIP code.

 Geographical boundaries are still a valid system because they can’t be misinterpreted, but modern software lets you take other factors into account.